marcusgreen/moodle-qtype_aitext/README.md

 ## Limitations

-HTML tags are stripped out from the text submitted to the AI System so evaluation.
+HTML tags are stripped out from the text submitted to the AI System so evaluation cannot consider HTML formatting.

 ## Roadmap